lmayorga1980/packer-puppet/README.md

 * Modify the templates if you want to use full http urls or specific local paths for iso files.
 * Verify the **http** directory that contains the kickstart files for custom changes.
-* For RedHat distributions you need to uncompress the .iso files into the http directory or you might want to point to different location.
 * Run `packer build <template_name>.json`

 ### Oracle Linux Example